martinthomson/wpack-content/draft-thomson-wpack-content.md

 A transfer is only possible where a transfer target URL is known for content;
 see {{transfer-target}}.

-A user agent MAY request user permission to make a transfer.
+A user agent MAY request user permission to transfer some state.
 This might be conditioned on what state is being transferred.
 For instance, a user agent might prompt before transferring permissions {{PERMISSIONS}}; see
 {{transfer-permissions}}.

-After a state transfer is initiated, the user agent retrieves a well-known resource on the target origin.
-The content of the resource is hashed (as in
+After a state transfer is initiated, the user agent fetches the transfer target URL.
+The source content is hashed twice; once as described in
-{{content-origin}} and the resulting value is hashed again.
-This is formed into a Sec-Content-Origin header field that is added to a request for the transfer target URL.
-If the response contains the hash of the content (that is, the pre-image of the value from the request) in the same header field, the server indicates willingness to receive the transfer and also demonstrates knowledge of the contents of the content.
+{{content-origin}} with the resulting value is hashed again.
+The doubly-hashed value is encoded into a Sec-Content-Origin header field and added to the request for the transfer target URL.
+If a Sec-Content-Origin header field in the response contains the hash of the content (that is, the pre-image of the value from the request), that indicates that the server is both willing to receive the transfer and that the server knows the content.

 The value of the Sec-Content-Origin header field is expressed as a structured header {{!SH=I-D.ietf-httpbis-header-structure}} dictionary with keys being the